List of Inuyasha characters: Kikyo

-Kikyo (桔梗) is a powerful priestess tasked with guarding the Shikon Jewel 500 years before the main events.
-She falls in love with Inuyasha and plans to use the Jewel to make him human, but Naraku manipulates them by impersonating each, resulting in her death.
-The ogress Urasue (裏陶) later resurrects her using stolen grave remains.
+Kikyo (桔梗, Kikyō) is a powerful priestess tasked with guarding the Shikon Jewel 500 years before the main events.
+She falls in love with Inuyasha and plans to use the Jewel to make him human, but Naraku manipulates them by impersonating both of them, resulting in her death.
+The witch Urasue (裏陶) later resurrects her using stolen grave remains.

 In the spinoff, the Sacred Tree of Ages adopts Kikyo's form to communicate.
 Kohaku recounts to Towa how Kikyo's unwavering strength during their travels inspired him, particularly when she defeated and sealed the plant-demon Root Head (根の首) just before meeting Inuyasha.

 Sesshomaru

 Sesshomaru (殺生丸, Sesshōmaru) is a powerful dog demon (daiyōkai), feared throughout the feudal era.
 Born of a great demon bloodline, he is the older, more powerful half-brother of Inuyasha.
 He is usually accompanied by his demon minions, Jaken and A-Un.
-Chronologically, he is over 200 years old, while according to the official Inuyasha Profiles guide by Rumiko Takahashi, his appearance is equivalent to being 19 years old in human years.
+Chronologically, he is over 200 years old, while according to the official Inuyasha Profiles guide by Rumiko Takahashi, his appearance is equivalent to that of a 19-year-old human.

+He once started as a major antagonist of Inuyasha and his friends, seeking power and strength, and showed disdain towards humans and half-demons.
+However, he eventually goes through a series of trials that lead to his redemption and eventually becoming an anti-hero.